RayJ Dennis

-Raymond "RayJ" Patterson Dennis (born March 30, 2001) is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA), on a two-way contract with the Noblesville Boom of the NBA G League.
+Raymond "RayJ" Patterson Dennis (born March 30, 2001) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA), on a two-way contract with the College Park Skyhawks of the NBA G League.
 He played college basketball for the Boise State Broncos, the Toledo Rockets and the Baylor Bears.

 High school career

 Before high school, Dennis attended Heritage Grove Middle School and Murphy Jr. High in Plainfield, Illinois.
 Dennis attended Montini Catholic High School for two seasons.
 For his junior year, he transferred to Oswego East High School and averaged 17.2 points and 4.9 assists per game.
 As a senior, he averaged 23.2 points, 5.1 assists, 4.9 rebounds and 2.5 steals per game.
 Dennis committed to play college basketball at Boise State, choosing the Broncos over 26 Division I offers.

 College career

 As a freshman, Dennis averaged 4.1 points, 1.8 rebounds and 1.8 assists per game.
-He posted 8.6 points, 3.0 rebounds, and a team-best 2.9 assists per game as a sophomore.
+He posted 8.6 points, 3.0 rebounds and a team-best 2.9 assists per game as a sophomore.
 Dennis opted to transfer to Toledo after the season.
 Dennis averaged 12.7 points, 4.0 assists and 5.6 rebounds per game as a junior.
 On March 3, 2023, he scored a career-high 32 points to go with seven assists in a 87–81 win over Ball State.
 As a senior, Dennis averaged 19.5 points, 4.3 rebounds and 5.8 assists per game, leading Toledo to a 27–8 record and Mid-American Conference (MAC) regular-season championship.
 He was named MAC Player of the Year.
 Following the season he transferred to Baylor, choosing the Bears over Illinois, Michigan and Utah.